ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/ciar.md

 1. Use `@Override` when you intend to override methods.
 This helps tremendously when updating your code to new versions of Minecraft, but in general is good practice.
 Read this [Stack Overflow answer](https://stackoverflow.com/questions/94361/when-do-you-use-javas-override-annotation-and-why/94411#94411) for an explanation.
 1. Do not abuse inheritance for code-reuse.
 This often manifests in classes like `BaseItem`.
 Using this pattern prevents you from extending other essential classes such as `ArmorItem` requiring a large level of code duplication and events/mixins.
 Prefer composition or utility methods instead to reuse code.
 1. There should not be any reason to reference `@OnlyIn` anywhere within your code.
 This is handled interally to remove certain classes/methods in the server jar.
 Any sided code should be handled properly via `DistExecutor`.
-1. All JSON files should be created via [Data Generators](https://mcforge.readthedocs.io/en/latest/datagen/intro/) instead of copying and pasting.
+1. All JSON files should be created via [Data Generators](https://mcforge.readthedocs.io/en/latest/datagen/intro/) instead of copy-pasting/handwriting.
 The only exception to this is a custom model file.

 ## General Issues